 Earning Points to Redeem on Star Alliance

-Alternatively, consider Membership Reward points earned with cards such as The Platinum Card from Amex, The Gold Card and The Business Platinum and Business Gold Card from American Express OPEN will transfer to Air Canada/Aeroplan, ANA, and Singapore at 1:1 ratio.
+Alternatively, consider Membership Reward points earned with cards such as The Platinum Card from American Express, The Gold Card and The Business Platinum and Business Gold Card from American Express OPEN will transfer to Air Canada/Aeroplan, ANA, and Singapore at 1:1 ratio.

 Finding award availability can often be a time-consuming task.
 To avoid frustration, I recommend: